I like working at the intersection of computer science and biomedical research.

 I’m a research scientist on the FlyEM Team at the Howard Hughes Medical Institute’s Janelia Research Campus.
 We use cutting-edge electron microscopy to image fruit fly brains at nanometer resolution.
 After extracting likely neurons from the 25+ Teravoxel image volumes (through our collaboration with Google Research), our team of bio experts proofread the results.
 The result is a connectome, a map of the neural circuits.
 Our work has been profiled in the NY Times, the Simons Foundation, and other media.

 I’ve been designing the data systems that allow us to flexibly capture versions of our proofreading and all the data we generate while reconstructing the connectome.
 Here’s a post that gives an overview of our data management strategy.
+We’ve opened a few of our datasets to the public on our Clio platform, which is backed by a serverless data service built on Google Cloud Run with some proxying to Janelia-based DVID servers.

 I’m an organizer of the Janelia Scientific Visualization Interest Group.
 Feel free to watch our invited talks at YouTube.